Current Use, or Use Value Appraisal (UVA)

 First, land that is enrolled cannot be developed.
 If it is developed, the landowner is subject to a penalty, which can be significant depending on the value of the land being withdrawn from the program.

-I always tell clients that if there are areas of their land that are never likely to be developed, then those are perfect areas to enter into Current Use.
+I always tell my clients that if there are areas of their land that are never likely to be developed, then those are perfect areas to enter into Current Use.
 If there are other areas where options should remain open to build on someday, then those areas should be excluded from enrollment.

 Second, the land must be managed for forestry.
 Work is guided by a forest management plan and map.
-How this type of plan is developed, and what it contains, are described in more detailed below.
+How this type of plan is developed, and what it contains, are described in more detail below.

 The Agriculture program is available to any farmer with more than 25 acres in agriculture, or to a landowner that has a lease with a bonified farmer for more than $2,000/year.
 Farm buildings are also exempt from property taxes under this program, which can be another huge tax saving.